sumanmukherjee03/practice-and-katas/k8s/CKA/kube-apiserver.README.md

   --kubelet-https=true
 ```

-kubeadm deploys the kube-apiserver as a pod in the kube-system namespace.
+If deploying via kubeadm, it deploys the kube-apiserver as a pod in the kube-system namespace.
-The pod is `kube-apiserver-master`.
+The pod is called `kube-apiserver-master` or `kube-apiserver-controlplane`.
 You can view the pod definition file located in
 `cat /etc/kubernetes/manifests/kube-apiserver.yaml`.